Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an HTTPS listener that uses the Server Order Preference security feature.
 - [ ] Create a TCP listener that uses a custom security policy that allows only cipher suites with perfect forward secrecy (PFS).

 ### A company's public Application Load Balancer (ALB) recently experienced a DDoS attack.
 To mitigate this issue. the company deployed Amazon CloudFront in front of the ALB so that users would not directly access the Amazon EC2 instances behind the ALB.
 The company discovers that some traffic is still coming directly into the ALB and is still being handled by the EC2 instances.
 Which combination of steps should the company take to ensure that the EC2 instances will receive traffic only from CloudFront?
-(Choose two.)
+(Choose TWO)

 - [ ] Configure CloudFront to add a cache key policy to allow a custom HTTP header that CloudFront sends to the ALB.
 - [x] Configure CloudFront to add a custom: HTTP header to requests that CloudFront sends to the ALB.